hello all,

 the first brave soul to ever put words to paper

-having deep, profound, literary moments just brushing my teeth
+having deep, profound, literary moments just brushing my

 or taking the morning bus to college